TwiN/gatus/README.md

   - Using the example configuration above, the key would be `core_ext-ep-test`.
 - `{success}` is a boolean (`true` or `false`) value indicating whether the health check was successful or not.

+You must also pass the token as a `Bearer` token in the `Authorization` header.

 ### Conditions
 Here are some examples of conditions you can use: